internetarchive/iari/README.md

 If you want to delete items from the Wikibase, ask an administrator of the Wikibase to become admin.

 # Features
 Currently the bot can be used to import pages one by one and to rinse the imported items from the Wikibase.
 ## Import a page
 The bot can import any Wikipedia page (in English Wikipedia)

 `$ python wcdimportbot.py --import "title of page"`

+## Delete a page
+The bot can delete any page item (Defaults to English Wikipedia)

+`$ python wcdimportbot.py --delete-page "title of page"`

 ## Rinse all items from the Wikibase
 To delete all the imported items e.g.